-You should be able to pick out its rich golden color and bulges at the sides which will be what you’ll be able to make of the rings.
-You’ll see this more so when the rings are open to us on Earth (as depicted by the above image).
+Through typical binoculars, you should be able to pick out Saturn’s rich golden color and bulges at the sides, which are what you’ll make of the rings.
+You’ll see the bulges more so when the rings are open to us on Earth (as depicted by the above image).

-While you can always try, with binoculars, you probably won’t see Saturn’s most attractive feature, its glorious rings.
-Typical home binoculars are not powerful enough.
+While you can always try, you probably won’t see its rings separately, Saturn’s most attractive feature, with typical home binoculars, as they will probably not be powerful enough.

 Tip: With all binoculars, the trick is keeping them steady.
 The larger the binoculars, the trickier this is.
 For best results when using binoculars, stabilize them on a tripod or other means.

-With the typical binoculars, Saturn will appear just like a bright star.
-Even a pair of 10×50 binoculars won’t be good enough.
-You may see the moons as small bright points of light beside it – or at least the largest one, Titan.
+With typical binoculars, Saturn will appear just like a bright star.
+Even a pair of 10×50 binoculars may not give you views good enough to see more than that.

 A good set of astronomy binoculars with high power may be a different story.
 We’re looking at 20×60 or higher to discern the rings beyond being “handles” of Saturn.
 But like I mentioned above, the problem is handheld observation is problematic because of vibration.